rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 In a twist of mathematical convenience, though, it is [more efficient][2] to bump allocate from a high memory location _downwards_.
 We will do that.

-We will used a fixed power-of-two block size.
+We will use a fixed power-of-two block size.
 The benefit of this is that given a pointer to an object, by zeroing the bits of the pointer that represent the block size, the result points to the beginning of the block.
 This will be useful later when implementing garbage collection.